gonfff/savings/README.md

 A personal desktop application to track savings accounts.

-⚠️ Note: Development is currently paused.
+⚠️ Note: Not ready for use.
+Development is currently paused.
 I plan to return and finish it when possible.
 ✨ Features (Planned)

 Manage multiple savings accounts